New – Swan Bay Paddlers.

 Off the beach activities.

-Sparrow sailing and canoeing for members takes place on some Friday evenings, depending on tides.
-Club-owned dinghies are available.
-The recently inaugurated “Swan Bay Paddlers” meet and paddle on Tuesdays and Thursdays.
+With recent relaxations of restrictions, use of personally owned dinghies and kayaks is permitted, but with limitations (single-handed or with co-habiting family).
+Consult Club Captain if in doubt.
+In normal times, Sparrow sailing and canoeing for members takes place on some Friday evenings, depending on tides.
+Club-owned dinghies are available to members, free of charge.
+The “Swan Bay Paddlers” meet and paddle on Tuesdays and Thursdays.
 A schedule of these events is in the calendar of events and some were mentioned in the November newsletter.

 Information for canoeists can be obtained from experienced members

 For dinghy sailors with their own boats, here is a link to the recommended Safety Equipment Audit Form from Australian Sailing.